nobody-famous/alive-lsp/README-dev.md

 Show the `Output` view at the bottom of the screen (`<ctrl-K><ctrl-H>` or the **Output: Focus on Output View** command) or just select the `Output` tab on the bottom panel.
 On the right part of the title bar there is a dropdown to choose output from different threads.

-Choose the `Alive LSP` thread which should be available when the Alive extension is properly installed and the Alive-lsp server is running.
+Two of these are relevant to Alive and should be running when the Alive extension is properly installed:
-This choice seems to persist but if the `Output` view becomes mysteriously blank check this first.

-The `Output` view should show the following at the end:
+* `Alive LSP` shows the output of the SBCL process running the Alive-lsp server.
+* `Alive Log` shows the protocol trace between the server and client.

+With `Alive LSP` the following should show:
 ```
 * [<timestamp>][INFO] Started on port <port-number>
 ```
-This is output from Alive-lsp when it starts up.
+This is output from the REPL when it starts up and a good indication that things are running.

 Edit the file `src/server.lisp` to add an extra log message when the server starts:
 ```